Dogma-Project/dogma-meta-server-js/README.md

 **Dogma Meta** is a cross-platform, non-anonymous, privacy-oriented decentralized communication platform written in TypeScript.

+## About package

+This package is a part of **Dogma Meta** Application, which is currently in active development.
+"Headless" is a standalone app to run on a server without GUI, like a service.
+You can control basic functions with REST API combined with SSE callback (Server-Sent Events);

-## You can use Dogma Meta platform to:
+## You can use **Dogma Meta** platform to:

-- Build private networks through secure TLS connections between own nodes and nodes of your friends.
+- Build private networks through secure e2e-encrypted connections between own nodes and nodes of your friends.
-- Communicate with friends with Dogma's text, voice or video chats.
+- Communicate with friends with text, voice or video chats.
 - Send and receive files between connected nodes.
 - Synchronize important data between own nodes to keep it safe.